thuban87/clarity/docs/Project Summary.md

    • ADA protects this - not optional, not negotiable

 3. Pattern Recognition (Session Log, 2026-01-16):
-   • This is Mom's "tough love" framework, not reality
+   • This is parents' "tough love" framework, not reality
    • "Needing help = burden" is HER belief, not medical fact
    • Previous therapist dismissed you → you left her